Anindita123-code/Milestone2CI/README.md

 **GitHub Pages**
 The project was deployed to GitHub Pages using the following steps...

-    * a.
-Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository
-    * b.
-At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    * c.
-Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-    * d.
-Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
-    * e.
-The page will automatically refresh.
+5. The page will automatically refresh.
-    * f.
-Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+7. Share the Published link for further evaluation.

 ## Credit
 * The fonts used in this site has been taken from Google Fonts.